Bamboo Grove

 • Economic Significance – Bamboo has an economic significance all over Asia as it is used for building materials, food, and to produce a variety of items.

 • Compressive Strength – Bamboo has a higher compressive strength than wood, brick, or concrete.
-Compressive strength is the ability of a material to withstanding heavy loads without elongating, therefore resisting compression.
+Compressive strength is the ability of a material to withstand heavy loads without elongating, therefore resisting compression.

 • Tensile Strength – Bamboo is said to have a tensile strength that rivals steel.
-Tensile strength is how a piece of material will not fall apart, or in order words, not breaking apart while the material is being pulled and stretched.
+Tensile strength is how a piece of material will not fall apart, or in other words, not break apart while the material is being pulled and stretched.

 Why Bamboo is Considered Auspicious For Your Home?

-Bamboo symbolizes strength and flexibility as the bamboo plant itself has great strength and a lot of flexibility and the resilience to bending back when life gets tough.
+Bamboo symbolizes strength and flexibility as the bamboo plant itself has great strength, a lot of flexibility, and the resilience to bend back when life gets tough.
 The harmony and balance of bamboo remind us all to stay healthy.

 Bamboo Glasses